innobead/kubefire/README.md

 To add extra deployment options of the server or agent nodes, use `--extra-options` of `cluster create` command to provide `server_install_options` or `agent_install_options` key-value pairs as the below example.

-> Note: the key-value pairs in `--extra-options` are separated by comma.
+> Note: the key-value pairs in `--extra-options` are separated by a comma.

 - Add extra options of `k3s server` into `server_install_options='<k3s server option>,...'`.
 - Add extra options of `k3s agent` into `agent_install_options='<k3s agent option>,...'`.